 The ISDN subaddress, if any, of the user's terminal.
-Its values are defined by E.163 and E.164.
+Its values are defined by E.164.
+It corresponds to the sub-address in ExtendedNetworkAddress of X.411.

 Numeric User Identifier

 Numerically identifies the user or DL relative to the ADMD that the ADMD Name attribute denotes.
 Its values are defined by that ADMD.